1. Home

 Using the WooCommerce Live Preview add-on

-The Live Preview for WooCommerce Product Options add-on allows customers to preview how the image(s) they have uploaded will look on the finished product.
+The Live Preview for WooCommerce Product Options add-on allows customers to preview how the image(s) and text they have added will look on the finished product.

 To provide live previews, you must: